-- (1) No officer or director owns more than one percent of the issued and outstanding common stock of the Company unless otherwise indicated. - (2) Applicable percentages are based on 167,109,200 shares of common stock outstanding as of March 31, 2019, adjusted as required by rules promulgated by the SEC. - (3) As the sole shareholder of Kerns Manufacturing Corp., the estate of Simon Srybnik has voting and dispositive powers over the 25,714,286 shares held by Kerns.
-The reporting person also has voting and dispositive powers over the 17,815,007 shares of common stock owned by Living Data Technology Corp.
-Furthermore, the estate of Simon Srybnik also owns and holds sole dispositive power over 12,209,025 additional shares of common stock.
+- (1) No officer or director owns more than one percent of the issued and outstanding common stock of the Company unless otherwise indicated. - (2) Applicable percentage are based on 174,436,289 shares of common stock outstanding as of April 13, 2020, adjusted as required by rules promulgated by the SEC. - (3) Joshua Markowitz is the record holder of 350,000 shares of our common stock.
+Additionally, he has voting power and dispositive power over 55,738,318 shares of our common stock in his capacity as executor of the estate of Simon Srybnik (the "Estate"), comprised of the following: 25,714,286 shares of common stock owned by Kerns Manufacturing, of which the Estate is the majority shareholder;17,815,007 shares of common stock owned by Living Data Technology Corp, of which the Estate is the majority shareholder; and 12,209,025 shares of common stock owned by the Estate.